-Everything about Domaine de la Ronciere Chateauneuf du Pape, Rhone wine producer profile with wine tasting notes, wine and food pairing tips, best vintages, wine ratings, a history of the property, information on wine making and terroir, along with wine tasting reviews and images.
+Learn everything about Domaine de la Ronciere Chateauneuf du Pape with wine tasting notes, wine and food pairing tips, best vintages, a history of the property, information on the vineyards and winemaking.
 If you want to read about other important wineries and wine makers from the Rhone valley: Links to all Rhone Valley Wine Producer Profiles

 Domaine de la Ronciere Vineyards, Wines, Winemaking

-Domaine de la Ronciere produces four red Chateauneuf du Pape wines and one Chateauneuf du Pape Blanc.
+Domaine de la Ronciere produces 1 red Chateauneuf du Pape wines and 1 Chateauneuf du Pape Blanc.

 Domaine de la Ronciere Flor du Ronce is produced from 90% Grenache and 10% Syrah.
 The wine comes from a 3 hectare parcel of old Grenache vines that are close to 70-years of age.
 There is no destemming of the grapes.
 The wine is aged in a combination of some new, French oak barrels and used French oak barrels.
 On average, about 500 cases are produced each year.

-Serving and Decanting Domaine de la Ronciere with Wine, Food Pairing Tips
+Serving Domaine de la Ronciere with Wine, Food Pairing Tips

 The white wine of Domaine de la Ronciere is best served with a myriad of different seafood dishes, shellfish, crab, lobster, sushi, sashimi, chicken, pork and veal, as well as Asian cuisine.